-13 Employee Engagement Trends for 2020
+13 Employee Engagement Trends for 2023

 It is not the strongest or the most intelligent who will survive but those who can best manage change.

 Employee engagement is a very abstract concept.
 It is the “emotional connect” that an employee feels towards its organization.
 What makes one feel connected to an organization and motivates to deliver her/his best varies from person to person.
-It also changes with respect to what is happening in and around the world.
+It also changes with what is happening in and around the world.

 We live in a world where trends change in the blink of an eye.
-A practice that is working absolutely fine today might not be applicable tomorrow.
-Same goes for employee engagement.
+A practice that is working fine today might not be applicable tomorrow.
+The same goes for employee engagement.

-13 Employee Engagement Trends for 2020
+13 Employee Engagement Trends for 2023

-Seeking work-life balance is not a new concept, but the desire to actually meet it is much higher now.
+Seeking work-life balance is not a new concept, but the desire to meet it is much higher.

 Constructive policies at work such as work-from-home options, flexible office timings, remote working options only go to prove this point right.